Peace, tranquillity, quietness, rest, CALM COMFORT.

 This popular Irish word encapsulates the sense of serenity that is much striven for in modern life.

 What happens when I go for a treatment?

 The first treatment involves a consultation including a full medical history and any medication taken.
-We will discuss any social, lifestyle and environmental factors that may be affecting your health and what you would like reflexology to help with.
-Before the treatment begins you will be asked to sign a consent form and this information and anything discussed throughout the course of treatment, will be kept confidential.
+We will discuss any social, lifestyle and environmental factors that may be affecting your health and consider what you would like reflexology to help with.
+Before the treatment begins you will be asked to sign a consent form and this information and anything discussed throughout the course of your treatment, will be kept confidential.

 Reflexology is a very easy therapy to receive and the most clothing that will have to be removed will be your shoes and socks.
 Depending on the type of reflexology chosen, we will use our hands to apply pressure to the feet, lower leg, hands, forearms, and your ears.
 You may feel areas of transient discomfort during the treatment but generally, the experience should be a relaxing one.

 Please refer to the Reflexology and Water page to see the importance of drinking plenty of water before and after a reflexology treatment.